aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

             neuron_rcnn([inputs])
     print(prof.key_averages().table(sort_by="cpu_time_total", row_limit=30))

-By running the compiled backbone and RPN Head on Inf1, the overall runtime is improved.
+By running the compiled backbone and RPN Head on Inf1, overall runtime is improved.
 Once again, the number and runtime of ``aten::convolution`` operators is also decreased.
-We now see two ``neuron::forward_v2`` operators which correspond to the compiled backbone and RPN Head.
+There are now two ``neuron::forward_v2`` operators, which correspond to the compiled backbone and RPN Head.

 Fusing the Backbone and RPN Head
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is typically preferable to compile fewer independent models
+It is usually preferable to compile fewer independent models
 (“subgraphs”) on Inf1.
 Combining models and compiling them as a single
 subgraph enables the Neuron compiler to perform additional optimizations
-and reduces the I/O data transfer between CPU and NeuronCores between
+and reduces I/O data transfer between CPU and NeuronCores between
 each subgraph.

-In this section, we “fuse” the ResNet backbone and RPN Head into a
+In this section, the ResNet backbone and RPN Head are "fused" into a
-single model that we compile on Inf1.
-We create the
+single model to compile on Inf1.
+Create the
-``NeuronFusedBackboneRPNHead`` wrapper to create a compilable model that
+``NeuronFusedBackboneRPNHead`` wrapper as a compilable model that
 contains both the ResNet backbone
 (`predictor.model.backbone <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/backbone/fpn.py>`__ L17-L162)
 and RPN Head
 (`predictor.model.proposal_generator <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/proposal_generator/rpn.py>`__ L181-L533).
-We also output the ``features`` because it is used downstream by the RoI
+Output the ``features`` to be used downstream by the RoI
 Heads.
-We compile this ``NeuronFusedBackboneRPNHead`` wrapper as
+Compile this ``NeuronFusedBackboneRPNHead`` wrapper as
-``neuron_backbone_rpn``.
-We then create a separate ``BackboneRPN``
+``neuron_backbone_rpn``, then create a separate ``BackboneRPN``
-wrapper that we use to inject the ``neuron_backbone_rpn`` in place of
+wrapper to inject the ``neuron_backbone_rpn`` in place of
 the original backbone and RPN Head.
-We also copy the remainder of the
+Copy the remainder of the
 RPN ``forward`` code
 (`predictor.model.proposal_generator.forward <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/proposal_generator/rpn.py>`__ L431-L480)
 to create a “fused” backbone + RPN module.
-Lastly, we re-write the
+Lastly, re-write the
 ``NeuronRCNN`` wrapper to use the fused backbone + RPN module.
 The
 ``NeuronRCNN`` wrapper also uses the ``predictor.model`` ``forward``
 code to re-write the rest of the R-CNN model forward function.